-As with its predecessor, G Suite for Education offers the same applications business consumers use to collaborate and stay connected.
+As with its predecessor, G Suite (Google Apps) for Education offers the same applications business consumers use to collaborate and stay connected.

 Educators have access to: